PROTECTION OF INDUSTRIAL LANDS FOR FUTURE PROSPERITY

 Metro Vancouver, a corporate entity that delivers regional services on behalf of 24 local municipalities and authorities, tried to protect industrial lands through a land-use plan called the Regional Growth Strategy (RGS) which requires that municipalities get approval from the Metro Vancouver Board before rezoning any industrial land.
 However, approximately 1/3 of the region’s remaining industrial land is designated as ‘mixed employment lands’ which allows rezoning to commercial uses without approval.

-Following the 2018 civic elections, Metro Vancouver reconstituted the Industrial Lands Strategy Task Force, which is tasked with developing a Regional Industrial Lands Strategy to manage the supply of industrial land until 2050.
-This represents a new and promising opportunity to advance the cause of retaining and augmenting industrial lands in the region, and to build on the original intents of the Regional Growth Strategy.
+In June 2020, Metro Vancouver delivered on their Regional Industrial Lands Strategy, which help support the management of the supply of industrial land until 2050.
+This is a promising opportunity to advance the cause of retaining and augmenting industrial lands in the region, and to build on the original intents of the Regional Growth Strategy.

 This is an important investment in the future of the province of British Columbia in order to ensure industrial lands are preserved to accommodate growth without inducing further sprawl, and ensure a balanced, sustainable economy for ongoing local job security and prosperity for future generations.
 It is important that the provincial government maintain preserving and protecting industrial land as a top priority.